markwbrown/GLA-rover/README.md

 * Make the brains of the vehicle's navigation based on ardupilot.
 A mission of waypoints could be loaded to the rover which would drive the waypoint mission and a raspberry pi would capture pictures, add exif data to GPS tag them at the spot they were taken/possibly calculate gap light %.
 The pi could either capture pictures at a timed interval or use a rotary encoder against one of the vehicle's wheels to calculate distance traveled.
 * Use ROS (Robot Operating System - a collection of packages put out by the [Open Robotics](https://www.openrobotics.org/) group) to power a vehicle and take the photos.
 ROS would allow autonomous navigation around objects.
 * Roll-your-own stack.
 OpenCV for image detection/object recognition/navigation.
 Snap photos, GPS tag, etc.
-* Some other variant, possibly with more than one pi connected via SPI/I2C
+* Some other variant, possibly with more than one pi connected via SPI/I2C.

 ***

 ## Parts on Hand

 * Raspberry Pi 4 with CZH-Labs shield, DIN rail.
 * An old 7.2v RC Car.
-Not sure if it works.
+Not sure if it works. <- "Rock Shredder" from Radio Shack.
+4w drive.
+Not sure gear ratio.
+Has basic steering wheel/trigger style remote.
+* FrSky Taranis Q X7 remote.
 * USB Hemispherical camera
 * USB GPS unit
 * Some ABEC-5 bearings
+* Some old drone LiPo batteries.
+3s and 4s.
+* Neopixel round ring - individually addressable LEDs.
 * An old prusa i3 3d printer I built back in 2014 but has been disassembled since I moved over 3 years ago.
 I could probably get it working again, but it is FDM and was never that great anyhow.
-* Some designs I had once 3d printed for a self-leveling gimbal (think a ship's compass) so the hemispherical camera points straight up.
+* Some designs I had mocked up and 3d printed for a self-leveling gimbal (think like a ship's compass) so the hemispherical camera points straight up.
+Needs some refinement so that a Neopixel can surround the camera.
+The lights on the neopixel are individually addressable, so this could be used to determine which direction is North on the image.
+Needed because Zenith is used in the calculation